Research Visa Sponsorship Jobs in South Carolina

 MUSC Minimum Training and Experience Requirements:

-A bachelor's degree in chemistry, biology, or other natural, life or health care science directly related to the assigned area of research and two years advanced journal-level work experience in a clinical or research setting.
+A bachelor's degree in chemistry, biology, or other natural, life or health care science and one year work experience directly related to the assigned research area.

 Additional Job Description